-On January 11, 2016, the Group together with two other independent shareholders established a joint venture called Shenzhen Zhong'an Financial Lease Co., Ltd., in which the Group holds a 25% equity interest.
+On January 11, 2016, the Group together with two other entities established a joint venture called Shenzhen Zhong An Financial Lease Co., Ltd. ("Shenzhen Zhong An"), in which the Group holds a 25% equity interest.
 The purpose of the joint venture is to undertake financial lease businesses.
+For the year ended December 31, 2017, dividend received amounted to US\$137,737 (2015: nil; 2016: nil).

-On November 3, 2016, the Group together with two other entities established a joint venture called Zhengzhou Xinci Health Service Co., Ltd., in which the Group holds a 60% equity interest.
-The purpose of the joint venture is to provide health services in Zhengzhou.
-The articles of association do not allow for the Company to exercise control over relevant activities of the investee.
+On November 3, 2016, the Company together with two third parties established Zhengzhou Xinci Health Service Co., Ltd. ("Zhengzhou Xinci") to provide health service in Zhengzhou, in which the Company holds a 60% equity interest and injected capital amounted US\$1,290,135 in 2017.
+Based on the articles of association, Company cannot exercise control over relevant activities of the investee, but it has the ability to exercise significant influence over Zhengzhou Xinci's operation and financial decisions and accounted for it as an equity method investment.